Why Rope-end Terminations?

 The Owner and Splicer (Anna) at Shift 2 has the Yale certification for rope splicing.
 This certification is to be done yearly to maintain a high standard of splicing.

-On top of that Shift 2 sends splices out for testing on regular occasions to two independent facilities. - See here for more information Testing Facilities
+On top of that Shift 2 sends splices out for testing on regular occasions to two independent facilities, as well as batch testing on our own test bed when ever we are doing a run on a particular rope. - See here for more information Testing Facilities

 Anna has a depth of knowledge when it comes to ropes and follows a strict procedure when dealing with rope splicing to ensure that each and every splice is consistently up to the highest of international standards.